Anthony J. Pennings, PhD

 Anchoring Television News

 “The news is privileged discourse, invested with a special relation to the Real.” – [1] The news anchor is a finely tuned instrument for television performance.
 Unlike print journalism where disembodied letters of information suggest an objective third person, the televisual anchor is intimate and direct.
-They lead the viewer through the news while “anchoring” […]
+The news broadcaster leads the viewer through the news […]

 keep looking »